Apple puree

-This apple puree is the first episode of an experiment I want to try!
-In some of my vegan desserts I’ve used mashed banana to bind the dough, but now I want to try with apple!
+This apple puree is the first episode of an experiment I want to try.
+In some of my vegan desserts I used mashed banana to bind the batter but now I want to try with apple as well.

-This is not only because the Dutch don’t like bananas, but also because some readers often ask me if it’s possible to replace the banana.
-And here, in just a few minutes, I’ve prepared a really good apple puree!
+Not only because the Dutch don’t like bananas but also because some readers often ask me if it’s possible to replace banana.
+So in a few minutes I prepared a really good and versatile apple puree.

-I made sure it’s very dry in anticipation of using it for some dessert.
-And I added 2 teaspoons of brown sugar and a bit of lemon juice, but both are optional.
-If you want, you can make it without and then add, for example, some cinnamon afterward, depending on how you want to use it!
+I made sure it is very dry in anticipation of using it in some desserts.
+I added 2 tsp of brown sugar and a little lemon juice but both are optional.
+If you prefer you can make it without them and then add, for example, some cinnamon later, depending on how you want to use it.

-The recipes I want to experiment with this apple puree are these:
+The recipes I want to try making with this apple puree are these:

 • Difficulty: Very easy